encode/starlette/README.md

 # Starlette

 Starlette is a lightweight [ASGI](https://asgi.readthedocs.io/en/latest/) framework/toolkit,
-which is ideal for building high performance asyncio services.
+which is ideal for building high performance async services.

 It is production-ready, and gives you the following: